Movement Guide

 Romanticism does not treat history as a distant archive.
 It turns history into present-tense urgency.
 In The Third of May 1808, Goya strips away heroic gloss and forces viewers into civilian terror.
 In Liberty Leading the People, Delacroix translates insurrection into a charged public allegory where myth and journalism collide.
 The Raft of the Medusa by Théodore Géricault pushes the same pressure toward shipwreck, hunger, and unstable hope.

-Taken together, these paintings show two poles within the same movement: witness and mobilization.
-One confronts violence as trauma; the other channels conflict into civic imagination.
-Read together, they explain why Romanticism became a crucial bridge between courtly history painting and modern political image culture.
+These paintings show three poles within the same movement: witness, mobilization, and historical doubt.
+Goya confronts violence as trauma; Delacroix channels conflict into civic imagination or turns inheritance into unease.
+Romanticism bridges courtly history painting and modern political image culture by making history feel unstable in the viewer's present.

 The movement does not stop at France, Spain, or Germany.
 In Washington Crossing the Delaware, Emanuel Leutze turns an American founding episode into a Romantic political image.
 Painted in Dusseldorf in 1851, long after the event itself, the canvas makes Washington stand against ice, dawn, and danger with a clarity that no eyewitness report would have supplied.
 The point is not military reconstruction.
 It is national legend made visually legible.

 The transatlantic case shows how quickly Romanticism could serve nation-making beyond Europe.
-Leutze shares with Delacroix the appetite for atmosphere, forward thrust, and public symbolism, but he applies that language to retrospective memory rather than present-tense insurrection.
-Romanticism here becomes a way of staging national origin as something still emotionally active.
+Leutze shares with Delacroix the appetite for atmosphere, forward thrust, and public symbolism, but he redirects that language from street insurrection to founding memory.
+The same emotional charge can turn darker.
+In Goya's Saturn Devouring His Son, myth no longer steadies a public narrative.
+It becomes an image of panic, appetite, and psychic collapse.

-Turner pushes the sublime in another direction.
+Turner pushes that landscape branch in another direction.
 In Rain, Steam, and Speed, the overwhelming force is no longer only mountain, sea, or storm.
 It is also the railway moving through rain and vapor.
 The machine does not cancel nature; it collides with bridge, river, weather, and speed.
 Romanticism here absorbs the industrial age without becoming a clean celebration of progress.

 The visual grammar that outlived the movement